rubendgpedrosa/Poliswag/README.md

 # Poliswag

-Poliswag is a Python Discord Bot that integrates the scanner into the discord's community.
+Poliswag is a Python Discord Bot that integrates the scanner from https://pogoleiria.pt into the discord's community.

 ## Installation